eryx/vix/bundle/vim-autoformat/README.md

 ## Contributing

-Pull requests are welcome.
-Any feedback is welcome.
+This project is community driven.
+I don't actively do development on vim-autoformat myself, as it's current state fulfills my personal needs.
+However, I will review pull requests and keep an eye on the general sanity of the code.

-If you have any suggestions on this plugin or on this readme, if you have some nice default formatter definition that can be added to the defaults, or if you experience problems, please contact me by creating an issue in this repository.
+If you have any improvements on this plugin or on this readme, if you have some formatter definition that can be added to the defaults, or if you experience problems, please open a pull request or an issue in this repository.

 ## Major Change Log

+### October 2018
+* We also take the returncode of the formatter process into account, not just the presence of output on stderr.

 ### March 2016
 * We don't use the option formatprg internally anymore, to always have the possible of using the default `gq` command.
 * More fallback options have been added.

 ### June 2015